pgvector/setup-pgvector/README.md

 ### Service

-Use the `ankane/pgvector` image instead of `postgres` for the [service container](https://docs.github.com/en/actions/using-containerized-services/creating-postgresql-service-containers).
+For a [service container](https://docs.github.com/en/actions/using-containerized-services/creating-postgresql-service-containers), use the `ankane/pgvector` image instead of `postgres`.

 ```yml
     services: